 During your life you will make lots of key decisions.
 Some of the most important will relate to your career.
-The average employee will spend a total of 82 068 hours over their working life, the equivalent to working a 9.4 year shift or 3,420 days of non-stop working.
-This equates to a third of their waking hours over their working life.
+The average person will potentially spend a third of their waking hours in work over the course of their lives.

-Jobs can provide the income we will all need, but also have the potential to provide job satisfaction.
+Having a job is essential to give us the income stream we all need.
+But jobs, or rather vocations, have the potential to be so much more.
+Jobs can be rewarding, helpful, inspiring.
 Choosing a career can have a great impact on your life.
-We would like to support you to make ‘rational informed career decisions.’
+We here at Callywith want to support you to make ‘rational informed career decisions’.

 During your time at Callywith, we will work hard to support you identify and apply for your post-18 career pathway.
 Two key options you should research and consider are: